daniel-sh-au/017_Credit-Risk-Analysis/README.md

 |4. | Naive Random Oversampling | 0.60 | 0.71 |
 |5. | SMOTEENN Combination Sampling | 0.54 | 0.77 |
 |6. | Cluster Centroids Undersampling | 0.39 | 0.67 |

+* For low risk, the Easy Ensemble AdaBoost Classifier had the highest recall and the Cluster Centroids Undersampling algorithm had the lowest recall.
+* For high risk, the Easy Ensemble AdaBoost Classifier had the highest recall and the SMOTE Oversampling algorithm had the lowest recall.

 ## Summary
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.